composewell/packcheck/README.md

 CHECK_ENV               : [y] Treat unknown env variables as error, used with env -i BASE_TIME               : System time to be used as base for timeline reporting
 ```

+Build fails if `DISABLE_SDIST_BUILD` is not set and the contents
+of the source distribution tar ball do not match the git repository
+contents.
+Either add any exceptions to `.packcheck.ignore` file or use
+`DISABLE_SDIST_GIT_CHECK=y` to disable this feature.
+Currently this check is
+done only if `git` and `tar` commands are available in the `PATH`.

 Options marked `DESTRUCTIVE!` are fine in a CI environment.
 But on a
 local machine sometimes it may not be desirable as it will change the